Agricultural & Food Processing

 Food processing in Southwest Michigan dates back to the early 1800s when the region was first settled by European inhabitants.
 The area’s rich, fertile soil earned it the nickname “The Celery City” when Dutchman Cornelius de Bruin began growing celery in the black muck along the banks of the Kalamazoo River and his family began peddling the vegetable door to door.

-With the invention of the corn flake in Battle Creek by W.K.
-Kellogg in 1906, the region’s ability to take a product from raw material and process it into another desirable edible form was established.
+The region’s ability to take a product from raw material and process it into another desirable edible form has been long established.
 Today, many of your family’s favorite brand name cereals, beverages and potato chips all hail from Southwest Michigan!

 The area’s microclimates and rich soil also contribute to its ranking as the “Bedding Plant Capital of the World.”
 Home to the largest plant growers’ cooperative in Michigan and Northern Ohio, over 8.5 million square feet of growing area is coordinated from the region.